advecchia/dbserver-voting/README.md

 > $ mvn spring-boot:run -Drun.profiles=local
 > $ mvn spring-boot:run -Drun.profiles=prod

 Open in your browser this [System url](http://localhost:8080/voting).

+# Backend Tests
+Run unit test and see the coverage report from Jacoco plugin using the below command:
+> mvn clean test jacoco:report

+Open the file `index.html` at `{project_folder}/target/site/` to see the report.

-# Tests
+# Frontend Tests
 An automated test coverage is important so a value over 90% is considered acceptable.
 To run the front end tests execute the following command:
 > $ karma start

 After you can see a new folder called `coverage` in the root folder.
 In the second folder level there is a `index.html` file that when oppened show the coverage report.

 # Challenges
 Think about the architecture and also make the initial setup configuration is of course the most difficult part of the task.